-New target identified to stop the spread of breast cancerNovember 10th, 2011 in Cancer
+New target identified to stop the spread of breast cancerNovember 10, 2011 in Medicine & Health / Cancer

 A new potential target to slow breast cancer tumor progression and metastasis has been identified by a team of researchers led by Dr. Richard Kremer from the Research Institute of the McGill University Health Centre (RI-MUHC).
 Complications in breast cancer patients are commonly caused by the spread of the disease through metastasis to other parts of the body, most often to the bones and lungs.
 These findings, published this week in the Journal of Clinical Investigation (JCI), suggest that a specific protein plays a key role in the progression of the disease outside of the initial tumor area.